You can use Connected I/O to communicate with the IO peripherals on the hardware during Normal mode simulation.

 Open a Simulink model.

-In the Configuration Parameters dialog box, select Hardware Implementation.
+In the Configuration Parameters dialog box, select Hardware Implementation from the left pane and select the target hardware in the Hardware board parameter.